-- Wrapped only to finish the inner edge of the boxes
+- Wrapped only to finish the inner edge of a box

-- The inner chipboard is in one-piece with perforated crease lines and folded
+- The internal chipboard is one piece with perforated crease lines and folds

-- Tape may be used to secure chipboard before wrapping
+- Tape is optional to secure the chipboard before wrapping

 - The inner chipboard is in separate pieces for each face of the box

 - Thicker chipboard (or greyboard) at 2 – 3 mm thicknesses

 - Laminated with different finishing options

 But how do rigid boxes reach this finished state?
 To keep things simple, we have split up the process of constructing one of these high-end boxes into four simple steps that apply to both options:

 - Sizing – The box starts as a flat paperboard that is first cut and scored to the correct size.

 - Folding – The paperboard is then folded and secured to form the base of your box.